 Understanding Edge Locations

-Twilio operates a collection of DNS-addressable network edges around the world, called Edge Locations.
-Edge Locations provide the entry and exit points where your application's network traffic connects to Twilio's platform.
+Twilio operates a collection of network edges around the world, called Edge Locations.
+Edge Locations are the entry and exit points where your application's network traffic connects to Twilio's platform.

 This guide covers: